 Learning to Live with High Functioning Autism: A Parent’s Guide for Professionals (2000) by Mike Stanton

-After his son was diagnosed with autism, Mike Stanton created this book to provide a clear explanation of the autistic spectrum and discuss some of the misunderstandings about the different types of autism.
-Mr. Stanton details his and other family’s experiences of living with an autistic child to give a clear picture of what daily life is like.
-This book aims to support families with autistic children, as well as provide information and advice for professionals working with autistic children and their families.
+After his son was diagnosed with autism, Mike Stanton created this book to provide a clear explanation of the autism spectrum and discuss some of the misunderstandings about different aspects of autism.
+Mr. Stanton details his and other family’s experiences of living with a child with autism to give a clear picture of what daily life is like.
+This book aims to support families with children on the autism spectrum, as well as provide information and advice for professionals working with children and their families affect by ASD.

-MindReading: The Interactive Guide to Emotions (2004) by Simon Baron Cohen
+MindReading: The Interactive Guide to Emotions (2004) by Dr. Simon Baron Cohen

-This book/software provides a way to teach students with high-functioning autism or Asperger’s Syndrome better emotional recognition.
+This book/software provides a way to teach students with high-functioning autism (formerly called Asperger’s Syndrome) better emotional recognition.
 The interactive software program features actors that act out various emotions (over 400).
 The program helps the student to focus on the movement of the faces as the actors act out an emotion as well as voice intonation and messages to match the emotion.

-The Oasis Guide to Asperger Syndrome (2005) by Patricia Romanowski Bashe and Barbara L. Kirby
+The Parents’ Guide to Teaching Kids with Asperger Syndrome and Similar ASDs Real-Life Skills for Independence (2011) by Patricia Romanowski Bashe and Peter Gerhardt

-The authors strive to explain current knowledge about Asperger’s Syndrome from the perspective of both doctors and families.
-Bashe and Kirby use parent-friendly language to present information on how parents can gain access to information, support, and treatment for their child with Asperger’s.
+The authors strive to explain current knowledge about Autism Spectrum Disorders from the perspective of both doctors and families.
+Bashe and Gerhardt use parent-friendly language to present information on how parents can gain access to information, support, and treatment for their child with high-functioning ASD.
 The authors also offer suggestions for parents on helping their child navigate various social and emotional aspects of their lives, including issues at school and at home.

-Many difficulties experienced by children with autism and Asperger’s Syndrome are related to understanding the thoughts, beliefs, and intentions of others (also known as “theory of mind”).
-This book discusses the “theory of mind” difficulties that autistic children possess.
+Many difficulties experienced by children with autism are related to understanding the thoughts, beliefs, and intentions of others (also known as “theory of mind”).
+This book discusses the “theory of mind” difficulties that children with ASD possess.
 The authors also examine ways to remediate difficulties in “theory of mind” including: how to interpret facial expressions; how to recognize feelings of anger, sadness, fear and happiness; how feelings are affected by what happens and what is expected to happen; how to see things from another person’s perspective; and how to understand another person’s knowledge and beliefs.

-Social Competence Intervention Program by Laura A. Guli , Alison D. Wilkinson and Margaret Semrud-Clikeman
+Social Competence Intervention Program (SCIP) by Laura A. Guli , Alison D. Wilkinson and Margaret Semrud-Clikeman